 Persona 2: Innocent Sin is one of my favorite video games ever, and its companion, Eternal Punishment, isn't far behind.
 Its story is top notch, its characters lovable, and its gameplay not bogged down with dating sim elements.

 This 6 minute video was included in the box of the Japanese release of Eternal Punishment.
 It's not hard to find on youtube either.
 It plays out like a trailer for an anime adaptation of the duology.
-The central mysteries and antagonists are established, all the important characters get shown, and it ends on a cliffhanger, so as far as trailers go, everything checks out.
+The central mysteries and antagonists are established, all the important characters get shown, and it ends on a cliffhanger, so as far as trailers go, everything

 What doesn't check out is the aftermath.